venkatesh87/source-of-wisdom/Courses.md

 - Unity Game Development: Create 2D And 3D Games With C#
 - AI Flight with Unity ML-Agents
 - Build an app with ASPNET Core and Angular from scratch
+- Complete guide to building an app with .Net Core and React